Zap Static and Dry Skin: Why Your Michigan Home Needs a Whole-House Humidifier

 3. Feel Warmer at Lower Temperatures

-Here's a physics fact: Humid air holds heat better than dry air.
+Here’s a physics fact: humid air holds heat better than dry air.
 In a properly humidified home, 68°F feels just as warm as 72°F in a dry home.
-This allows you to lower your thermostat a few degrees without sacrificing comfort, saving you money on your heating bills all winter long.
+That lets you drop the thermostat a few degrees without sacrificing comfort, which saves money on heating all winter.

 Stop filling up tiny water tanks every day.
-A whole-house humidifier is low-maintenance, quiet, and effective for every room in your house.
+A whole-house humidifier is low-maintenance, quiet, and works in every room.